Youth: urban sanitation game changers in Kasama district in Zambia

 NEPSA fills an emptying service gap in Kasama

-As a service provider, NEPSA is providing a safer and more affordable emptying service for households and organisations with on-site sanitation facilities, mainly unlined pits and septic tanks.
+As a service provider, NEPSA is providing a safer and more affordable emptying service for households and organisations with on-site sanitation facilities, specifically for those that mainly have unlined pits and septic tanks.
 Based on a 2018 Rapid Technical Assessment Study conducted by SNV in the peri-urban and urban settlements of Kasama, the team found that cost (affordability) and availability of emptying services in Kasama served as key deterrents to sanitation access.

-On-site emptying of septic tanks are services offered primarily by the Tanzania Zambia Railway Authority (TAZARA), a private entity that charges between K 1,800 and K 5,400 (US$ 100 and US$ 300).
+On-site emptying of septic tanks are services offered primarily by a private entity that charges between K 1,800 and K 5,400 (US$ 100 and US$ 300).
 A price too high to pay for the majority of Kasama’s population, which has led to some consumers engaging the cheaper services of informal emptiers.

-Besides the steep charges of TAZARA, the company does not offer pit latrine emptying services.
+Besides the private entity's steep charges, the company does not offer pit latrine emptying services.
 Due to these factors, many households and organisations have opted to practise pit abandonment – when pit latrines fill up, they are buried, and a new one is dug in the premises; a practice that the SNV study found is increasingly becoming unsustainable due to shrinking spaces within urban areas, coupled with high population density.

 NEPSA: a role model of the Chambeshi-Lukanga Urban Sanitation programme